equinor/ert/docs/reference/workflows/complete_workflows.rst

 .. _hook_workflow:

-Automatically run workflows : :code:`HOOK_WORKFLOW`
+Automatically run workflows
 ---------------------------------------------------

 With the keyword :code:`HOOK_WORKFLOW` you can configure workflow 'hooks'; meaning workflows which will be run automatically at certain points during ERTs execution.
-Currently there are four points in ERTs flow of execution where you can hook in a workflow:
+Currently there are five points in ERTs flow of execution where you can hook in a workflow:

-- Before the simulations start using :code:`PRE_SIMULATION`,
+- Before the simulations (all forward models for a realization) start using :code:`PRE_SIMULATION`,
 - after all the simulations have completed using :code:`POST_SIMULATION`,
-- before the update step using :code:`PRE_UPDATE` and
+- before the update step using :code:`PRE_UPDATE`
-- after the update step using :code:`POST_UPDATE`.
+- after the update step using :code:`POST_UPDATE` and
+- only before the first update using :code:`PRE_FIRST_UPDATE`.

+For non interactive algorithms, :code:`PRE_FIRST_UPDATE` is equal to :code:`PRE_UPDATE`.
+The :code:`POST_SIMULATION` hook is typically used to trigger QC workflows.

 ::